The Exhaust Emission Control System is a highly effective system which controls exhaust emissions while maintaining good vehicle performance.

 The Gasoline Particulate Filter (GPF) is the system that removes the soot from the exhaust gas.
 Unlike a disposable air filter, the GPF system automatically burns (oxidizes) and removes the accumulated soot while driving.

 Repair procedures Removal 1.Disconnect the negative (-) battery terminal.
-2.Remove the front bumper assembly.
-(Refer to Body - "Front Bumper Assembly") 3.Remove the front fog lamp assembly (A) after loosening the mounting screws.
+2.Remove the rear combination lamp (A) after loosening the screws.
+3.Remove the rear combination lamp packing (A).
+4.Disconnect the rear combination lamp connector (A).